labanskoller/hackeriet_blog/_posts/2017-05-08-creating-a-fast-blog.md

 In regard to security, we think that the most likely attack is that someone reuse a known exploit rather than burn a 0-day on us.
 So the most important thing is to not have any unpatched software in our stack.
-In order to archive this we have configured apt to automatically download and install security patches, as described [here](https://wiki.debian.org/UnattendedUpgrades).
+In order to achieve this we have configured apt to automatically download and install security patches, as described [here](https://wiki.debian.org/UnattendedUpgrades).